pgraham/opal/README.md

         }
     }

-This library can generate and instantiate instances of this class.
-All that is required is to create a concrete generator class.
+And a generator implementation:

     <?php
     namespace my\ns;

-    use \zpt\gen\ClassGenerator;
+    use \zpt\gen\CompanionGenerator;

     /**
      * A class generator for model validators.
      */
-    class ValidatorGenerator extends ClassGenerator {
+    class ValidatorGenerator extends CompanionGenerator {

         /**
          * This is required by the base class.
          */